- 1 What is an Accounting Ratios?

 1. Limitations of Accounting Data

 Data give an unwarranted print of perfection and futurity.
 In fact, data “ reflect an admixture of recorded data, counting conventions and private judgments which affect them materially.
 For illustration, the profit of the business isn’t a precise and final figure.
 It’s simply an opinion of the accountant grounded on the operation of counting programs.
-The soundness of the judgment inescapably depends on the capability and integrity of these who make them and on their adherence to Generally Accepted Accounting Principles and Conventions”.
+The soundness of the judgment inescapably depends on the capability and integrity of those who make them and on their adherence to Generally Accepted Accounting Principles and Conventions”.
 Therefore, the financial statements might not reveal the verity state of affairs of the enterprises also the rates also won’t give a verity picture.

-2. Ignores Price- position Changes
+2. Ignores Price- Position Changes

 The fiscal account is grounded on a stable plutocrat dimension principle.
 It implicitly assumes that price position changes are moreover missing or minimum.
 But the verity is else.
 We’re typically living in inflationary husbandry where the installation of cash declines constantly.
-A change in the price position makes analysis of the financial statements of different account times pointless because account records ignore changes in the value of plutocrat.
+A change in the price position makes analysis of the financial statements of different account times pointless because account records ignore changes in the value of plutocrats.

 3. Ignore Qualitative or Non-monetary Aspects

 An account provides information about quantitative (or financial) aspects of the business.
 Hence, the rates also reflect only the financial aspects, ignoring fully the non-monetary (qualitative) factors.